 Conservation work in action; caring for our external walls

-This spring and summer we’re taking some important steps to look after our special place.
-External decoration work will be undertaken to ensure Quebec House stays open for ever, for everyone.
-Not only is this work happening for aesthetic reasons, but also for vital conservation and preservation causes.
+This spring and summer we took some important steps to look after our special place.
+External decoration work was undertaken to ensure Quebec House stays open for ever, for everyone.
+Not only was this work for aesthetic reasons, but also for vital conservation and preservation causes.

 A routine inspection

-Currently the paintwork around the building is badly flaking.
+At the beginning of 2018 the paintwork around the building was badly flaking.
 When the paint starts to flake away, it can leave the wooden window and door frames underneath exposed to the elements.

 When paint is applied to wood, it creates an important layer of protection against the weather and changes in climate.
 If left exposed too long, the wood is likely to begin to rot and fall away.
 In turn this would cause water problems for the inside of the house.